BonoboPLC/lojjo_wiki/administration/games/lottery.md

 **If Prize Roll over is enabled**, then the funds are left in the Game Trust account and allowed to build.
 This lets you have an ever increasing Jackpot until it's won.

-**If Prize Roll over is not enabled,** then any excess funds are recovered back in to the Game Commission Account.
+**If Prize Roll over is not enabled,** then any excess funds are recovered back in to the Commissions Earned account.